Carnival Corporation & plc Announces an Equity Offering and Repurchase of Convertible Notes

 - Peter Lynch Chart of NYSE:CCL

-The Offering is expected to close on November 19, 2020 (except with respect to 8.2 million Shares which is expected to close on November 20, 2020), subject to customary closing conditions.
-The Note Repurchases are expected to close promptly following the closing of the Offering (except with respect to $71.5 million aggregate principal amount of the Note Repurchases which is expected to close on November 20, 2020), subject to customary closing conditions.
+The Offering is expected to close on November 23, 2020, subject to customary closing conditions.
+The Note Repurchases are expected to close promptly following the closing of the Offering, subject to customary closing conditions.

 Goldman Sachs & Co.
 LLC is acting as the exclusive placement agent for the Offering.
 PJT Partners LP is serving as independent financial advisor to the Corporation for the Transactions.
 A shelf registration statement relating to the Shares was previously filed with the U.S. Securities and Exchange Commission ("SEC") and is effective.
 The Offering was made only by means of a prospectus supplement and an accompanying base prospectus.
 A preliminary prospectus supplement and accompanying base prospectus relating to the Offering have been filed, and a final prospectus supplement will be filed with the SEC and will be available on the SEC's website at www.sec.gov.
 Copies of the preliminary prospectus supplement and accompanying base prospectus relating to the Offering may be obtained from Goldman Sachs & Co.
 LLC, Prospectus Department, 200 West Street, New York, New York 10282, telephone: 1-866-471-2526, facsimile: 212-902-9316 or by emailing [email protected].